Janusz Szrom: Biography

 His musical education started in 1977 on the piano, at Nysa School of Music.
 Then, in 1981, he started to play on trumpet while continuing to perfect the piano skills, in Chrzanów School of Music.
 In 1989, after graduating from the Secondary School of Music in Kraków, majoring in trumpet (minor in piano), he first entered John Paul II University to play organ and later (in 1990) matriculated to Musical University in Kraków to study music theory.
-Finally, in 1992 he began study in Katowice at the prestigious Karol Szymanowski University of Music’s School of Jazz and Popular Music.
+Finally, in 1992 he began study in Katowice at the prestigious Karol Szymanowski Academy of Music's School of Jazz and Popular Music.
 In 1995, he received his master's degree with Honors as a Jazz Vocalist.
 In January 2012, he received PhD degree from the Fryderyk Chopin University of Music in Warsaw.
 In June 2014, he completed the process of habilitation at the Fryderyk Chopin University of Music in Warsaw, gaining the rank of a "habilitated doctor,"- equivalent to the American title of "assistant-professor."
 The title of his work was "Polska piosenka popularna interpretowana w języku jazzowym.
 Analiza utworów z płyty ŚPIEWNIK." ("Polish pop music translated into the language of jazz.
 An analysis of the works from "Śpiewnik.")

 His career as a jazz vocalist started in 1994, when he won the 2nd place honor at the International Meeting of Jazz Vocalists in Zamość.
 Next year, in 1995 – he was the first prizewinner of the publicity prize at the Fall Pomeranian Jazz- "Key to Career’s Door", which is one of the most important honors for a young artist to achieve.
 Since then he has performed at numerous festivals and music meetings, as Jazz nad Odrą, Jazz Jamboree, Old Jazz Meeting "Złota Tarka" in Iława, Jazz Standard Festival in Siedlce, Jazz Muzeum in Ostrów Wielkopolski, National Festival of Polish Song in Opole and International Meetings of Jazz Vocalists in Zamość.